Clem Loughlin

 Clement Joseph Loughlin (November 15, 1892 – January 28, 1977) was a Canadian professional ice hockey defenceman who played hockey for the Victoria Cougars of the Pacific Coast Hockey Association and the Western Canada Hockey League, and the Detroit Cougars and Chicago Black Hawks of the National Hockey League.
 He was captain when the Victoria Cougars won the Stanley Cup in 1925.
 Clem Loughlin also coached the Chicago Black Hawks for three seasons starting with the 1934–35 season.

 His younger brother Wilf Loughlin was also a professional hockey player and the two played together on the Victoria Aristocrats and Victoria Cougars teams in the PCHA.

+In 1915, Loughlin won the Allan Cup as a member of the Winnipeg Monarchs.